akshayrdeodhar/akshayrdeodhar.github.io/cool_stuff.markdown

 title: Cool Stuff
 ---

+- _“The finest line of poetry ever uttered in the history of this whole damn country was said by Canada Bill Jones in 1853, in Baton Rouge, while he was being robbed blind in a crooked game of faro.
+George Devol, who was, like Canada Bill, not a man who was averse to fleecing the odd sucker, drew Bill aside and asked him if he couldn't see that the game was crooked.
+And Canada Bill sighed, and shrugged his shoulders, and said, 'I know.
+But it's the only game in town.'
+And he went back to the game.”_ --**Neil Gaiman, American Gods**.

 - **A beautiful excrept from "Reaper Man"**: _Death's dialouge is CAPITALIZED_.

 		“Picture a tall, dark figure, surrounded by cornfields...